A surface rights application or matter at the Land and Property Rights Tribunal may be heard through a written hearing.

 What to include

-There are too many unique circumstances to say exactly what to include in submissions, but submissions often contain some of the following:
+Although circumstances change on what to include in submissions, they often contain some of the following:

-- If the application at hand has any errors, such as an outdated list of respondents or outdated land description, say so in the submissions.
+- If the application has any errors, such as an outdated list of respondents or outdated land description, say so in the submissions.

 - If the history of the land is complicated, give a background of who had an interest in what and when.